reimagined/resolve/docs/basics/write-side.md

 Since write side is used only to perform commands, your aggregate can be pretty slim, and only keep state that required for command exection.

-See the Martin Fowler's definition for aggregates in the DDD paradigm: [https://martinfowler.com/bliki/DDD_Aggregate.html](https://martinfowler.com/bliki/DDD_Aggregate.html)
+See Martin Fowler's definition for aggregates in the DDD paradigm: [https://martinfowler.com/bliki/DDD_Aggregate.html](https://martinfowler.com/bliki/DDD_Aggregate.html)

 In reSolve aggregate is a static object that contains set of functions.
 Functions that build aggregate state from events are called [projections](#aggregate-projection-function).
 Functions that executes commands - [command handlers](#command-handler).
 Aggregate state is passed to each of these functions explicitly as parameter.